 Our expectations serve as primary filters of what we "allow" ourselves to see.
 Remember the book series Where's Waldo?
 Each page overflowed with tiny images.
 Until the reader concentrated on finding dear old Waldo, he remained hidden in the cluttered imagery.
 Once we decided to look for Waldo, almost magically, his image emerged from the chaos.

 When we engage with our children what behavior grabs our attention?
-How is what we see influenced by our expectation?
+How is what we see influenced by our expectations?
 Are we assuming Tommy is going to misbehave because he has in the past?
 Are we basing our mental picture on an old "box" which we have not updated to reflect his effort and any behavioral changes he has demonstrated?
 Have we wiped the board clean and opened ourselves to the possibility that he will have better control over his behavior--even if only slightly more?
 If he does make an improvement, do we take obvious note of that change and acknowledge him for it?
-Or, do we focus on his failure to fully meet our standards yet again.
+Or, do we focus on his failure to fully meet our standards yet again?

 Which response is more likely to encourage him to continue to improve?
 Which response is more likely to convince him it is not worth the effort?
 Certainly, we must love, educate, and discipline our children.
 We must not break their spirit or their hearts in the process.
 Their childhood is spent riding a steep learning curve of both social and school mores and standards.
 They experience far more failure than success because success is a process build on stepping stones of failure that inch them closer to mastery.
 Sustaining their persistence and confidence is essential.
 Encourage their efforts, notice their progress and nurture their belief that life is a Learning Conversation.